 A very discouraged student came to me for counsel after one of my messages.
-For several months he had spent at least three hours each day reading his Bible, praying and sharing his faith with others.
-Yet, he had never introduced anyone to Christ.
-After a time of discussion, his problem became apparent -- he was not controlled and empowered by the Holy Spirit, although he wanted to be.
+For several months, he had spent at least three hours each day reading his Bible, praying and sharing his faith with others.
+Yet he had never introduced anyone to Christ.
+After a time of discussion, his problem became apparent — he was not controlled and empowered by the Holy Spirit, although he wanted to be.

-So we prayed together, and by faith he appropriated the power of the Holy Spirit on the authority of God's Word.
+So we prayed together, and by faith he appropriated the power of the Holy Spirit on the authority of God’s Word.
 His life was absolutely transformed.
-That very day he had his first experience of introducing a person to Christ.
-The next day he led another to Christ and, two days later, another.
+That very day, he had his first experience of introducing a person to Christ.
+The next day he led another to Christ, and two days later another.
 He has since introduced hundreds, if not thousands, of people to our Lord.

 Not only do you receive a supernatural power for witnessing when you are filled with the Spirit, but your personality also begins to change.
 As you continue to walk in the control and power of the Holy Spirit, the fruit of the Spirit becomes increasingly obvious in your life.

 It is very important to recognize the importance of the balance between the Word of God and the Spirit of God.
-The Word of God is closed to our understanding and has little meaning to us apart from the illumination given by the Holy Spirit, and the Holy Spirit is hindered in speaking clear and life changing truth apart from the Word of God.
+The Word of God is closed to our understanding and has little meaning to us apart from the illumination given by the Holy Spirit, and the Holy Spirit is hindered in speaking clear and life-changing truth apart from the Word of God.

 When the emphasis on the ministry of the Holy Spirit and the Word of God is in proper balance in your life, the result is a life of power and great fruitfulness in which our Savior, the Lord Jesus Christ, is wonderfully honored and glorified.
-As you continue then to allow the Holy Spirit to control and empower you, and as you meditate upon the Word of God, hiding it in your heart, your life expresses more and more the beauty of Christ and the fruit of the Spirit which Paul lists in Galatians 5:22, 23.
+As you continue to allow the Holy Spirit to control and empower you, and as you meditate upon the Word of God, hiding it in your heart, your life expresses more and more the beauty of Christ and the fruit of the Spirit which Paul lists in Galatians 5:22-23.
 These attributes of our Lord Jesus Himself, plus fruitful witnessing, indicate that the Lord is actually living His life in and through you!

-Truly, this is "the abundant life," yet most Christians are experiencing little of it.
+Truly, this is the abundant life, yet most Christians are experiencing little of it.

 ©1994-2020 Cru.
 All Rights Reserved.